i4Ds/whisper-finetune/README.md

    cd whisper-finetune
    ```

-2. Create and activate a virtual environment (strongly recommended).
-Use Venv or Anaconda or your favorite virtual enviroment creator.
+2. Create and activate a virtual environment (strongly recommended) with Python 3.9.* and a Rust compiler available.

 3. Install the package in editable mode:
    ```bash